azarbayejani/miseryconfusion.com/blog/2025-11-02-dont-let-cdj-3000-firmware-ruin-your-gig/index.md

 subscription-supported junk, but at least there's a version of Rekordbox 6 that supports Device Library Plus.

-Device Library Plus **does not** actually duplicate the files on your USB, it just creates a new library file that links to your files on your USB.
-With AlphaTheta's transition to OneLibrary, it looks like Device Library Plus is now becoming the default on new Pioneer CDJ devices, including CDJ-3000 and CDJ-3000X.
+Device Library Plus **does not** duplicate the files on your USB, it just creates a new library file that links to your files on your USB.
+Both Device Library and Device Library Plus can coexist on the same USB.
+With AlphaTheta's transition to OneLibrary, it looks like Device Library Plus is now becoming the default on new Pioneer CDJ devices, including the CDJ-3000 and CDJ-3000X.

 All you need to do to use Device Library Plus is export from version 6.8.2 or later of Rekordbox.
 Also note that you can actually run multiple versions of